hinderling/hinderling.github.io/index.md

 A current project explores how LLMs can interface between users and microscope hardware, to simplify the control of these complex machines and enable complex automation tasks that require reasoning on experimental output.

-As member of the [Smart Microscopy Working Group](https://smartmicroscopy.github.io), I am interested to standardize adaptive feedback microscopy workflows, working with experts from academia and industry to create reference specifications for consistent implementation and reproducibility across imaging systems.
+As member of the [Smart Microscopy Working Group](https://smartmicroscopy.github.io), I am interested to standardize adaptive feedback microscopy workflows, working with experts from academia and industry to create reference specifications for consistent implementation and reproducibility across imaging systems ([see preprint](https://doi.org/10.1101/2025.08.18.670881))

 ### Image analysis
 Passionate about all things bio-image analysis, I’m especially proud of **[Convpaint](https://github.com/guiwitz/napari-convpaint)**, an interactive pixel classification tool we developed.
 It uses pretrained ViTs to extract image features.
 With a simple GUI in napari, users can train an ML model in seconds to identify structures in cells and tissues, or even track animal behavior.
 Convpaint seamlessly handles multidimensional data (time-series, 3D, multichannel).